 This function refers to the process of aggregating all the requested information, with the aim of understanding the level of conformance with the SIS's indicators for each REDD+ Action.
-The aggregation of information will take place the second quarter of each calendar year.
+The aggregation of information will take place in January of following calendar year.